ADGEfficiency/adgefficiency.github.io/_posts/2017-04-26-oil-reserves-growth-energy-basics.md

 date: 2017-04-26
 categories:
   - Energy Basics
+excerpt: The more oil we burn, the more oil reserves we have.

 ---

 The more oil we burn the more that oil reserves grow.
 This unituitive phenomenon occurs for three reasons - geology,